tbrowder/Mi6-Helper/NewMode.md

 **CAUTION**: Before using this tool on a real module repository, the user should ensure all contents have been comitted with Git to enable recovery from any unwanted changes.

-this module installs a Raku executable named `mi6-helper` which is designed for the following modes of operation:
+This module installs a Raku executable named `mi6-helper` which is designed for two major modes of operation:

 lint
 ----